 c.
 Oregon Military Family Leave: Up to 14 working days per deployment related to the deployment of an employee’s spouse or domestic partner.

 Pregnancy Disability Leave: An eligible employee receives up to 12 weeks in a leave year of protected time off under OFLA for pregnancy-related disability.
-This is separate from the 12 weeks of protected time off for Sick Child Leave, Bereavement Leave, and Oregon Military Family Leave, above.
+This is separate from the 12 weeks of protected time off for Sick Child Leave, Bereavement Leave, and Oregon Military Family Leave, outlined in (2).

-Child Placement Leave: An eligible employee receives up to two weeks in a leave year of protected time off under OFLA to effectuate the legal process required for placement of a foster child or adoption of a child between July 1, 2024, and Dec.
-31, 2024.

-An eligible employee may use all or part of the types of leave described in sections (2) through (4) in any order.
+An eligible employee may use all or part of the types of leave described in sections (2) and (3) in any order.
 The employee need not exhaust any type of leave to use another.

 An agency prorates the OFLA leave entitlement hours for part-time employees.
 Example: